WestonSF/ArcGISDataToolkit/ReadMe.md

 #### Field Aliases Export and Import
 Exports field aliases for datasets specified to a CSV file.
 Can also use a configuration CSV file to import field aliases to datasets.

-#### LINZ Data Service Download
-Downloads the data  from the LINZ data service by either downloading the entire dataset for WFS or downloading the changeset and updating the data.

 #### LINZ Mortgage Data Import
 Creates a mortgage feature class by parcel and suburb based of LINZ parcels and encumbrance data.